Five-Squared-Interactive/WebWideWorlds/docs/README.md

 # 🌐 Web Wide Worlds Documentation

-Welcome to the Web Wide Worlds docs: a technical guide to building and navigating persistent, linkable 3D spaces on the open web.
+This documentation covers Web Wide Worlds.
+It is a technical guide to building and navigating persistent, linkable 3D spaces on the open web.

-## 🚀 Modules
+## 🚀 Core Components and Products

 - [WebVerse](./WebVerse.md)
 - [WorldHub](./WorldHub.md)